marcelkohl/dbex/README.md

 - on edit connection, replace entry at same position instead of in the end
 - draggable connections to reorder in tree-view
 - autocomplete on query area
-- identify query executed from textEditor and replace or create new result tab (uuid or title)
+- identify query executed from textEditor and replace or create new result tab (uuid or title), not on a generic tab
 - add promise on dbex side to avoid engine blocking atom

 ### Additional modules